 - Posted by: nathanwebster

 - Category: Marketing

 We’re dominated by marketing messages every day.
-From coupons in the mail to Powerball on billboards.
+From the coupons we receive in the mail to Powerball on billboards.
 Television commercials of a little lizard and lady in all white encouraging us to buy car insurance.
-Radio ads promoting the next concert.
+Radio ads promoting the next local concert.
 If we started to count the number of ways we’re being marketed to, we’d probably be overwhelmed.